 Cacti are remarkably durable and low in maintenance.
 They need little more than sunlight, well-drained soil, and rare moisture.
-The pests and problems common to the plant group are minimal and usually easy to surmount.
-Cactus problems may range from sucking pests, like whitefly, to common rots from bacteria or fungal disease.
+As a result, the pests and problems common to the plant group are minimal and usually easy to surmount.
+Cactus problems may range from sucking pests like whitefly to common rots from bacteria or fungal disease.
 One of the telltale signs of a problem is a soft, mushy cactus.

 Cacti generally have low moisture needs.
-They thrive in temperatures above 70 to 75 °F (21 to 24 °C) in sunny locations and require little supplemental nutrients.
-Potted plants need good drainage holes and a soil mix with plenty of grit.
+They thrive in temperatures between 70 and 75 °F (21 and 24 °C) in sunny locations and require little supplemental nutrients.
+Potted plants need drainage holes and a soil mix with plenty of grit.
 In-ground plants have similar requirements.

 Problems with Fungal and Bacterial Diseases

 Bacteria and fungus are introduced to the plant from openings in the flesh.
-The open areas may be from insect or animal activity, damage from inanimate objects or heavy weather, such as hail.
-The action of injury isn't important, but the damage from fungal spores or bacteria is crucial.
+The open areas may be from insect or animal activity, damage from inanimate objects, or heavy weather, such as hail.
+The injury is not important, but the damage from fungal spores or bacteria is crucial.

 Cactus problems that have gotten into the root usually result in a slowly dying plant, while topical issues in the upper body can be treated easily.
 Most cacti respond well to excising the diseased tissue.
-Use a sharp sterile knife to dig out the damaged flesh and allow the hole to dry out.
-Don't water overhead as the wound closes.
+Use a sharp, sterile knife to dig out the damaged flesh and allow the hole to dry out.
+Do not water overhead as the wound closes.

 A soft, mushy cactus can also be saved by taking cuttings and letting them root for a fresh new plant.
-Allow the cutting to callus over for a few days before you insert it into the sand.
+Allow the cutting to callus over for a few days before inserting it into the sand.
 Rooting the cutting may take several weeks.
-This method of propagation will produce a healthy cactus that is the same as the parent plant.
+This propagation method will produce a healthy cactus that is the same as the parent plant.